anjalihansda16/Retail-Sales-Timeseries-Analysis/README.md

 1. Advanced machine learning techniques to forecast future sales trends.
 2. Integration with external datasets (e.g., economic indicators) to enhance the analysis.

-## Conclusion
-This project was a virtual initiative where I took on multiple responsibilities, simulating a real-world project.
-I setting up ETL pipelines, timeseries data analysis and planning a project to tackle the business problem.